Follow the step by step process or choose what situation that best describes you:

 Preparation

 Exam review material is provided by the Kentucky Office of Bar Admissions at its website.
-Included are past Kentucky essay questions, information on studying for the national portions of the exam (the Multistate Essay Exam (MEE) and the Multistate Bar Exam (MBE)).
+Included are past Kentucky essay questions, information on studying for the national portions of the exam (the Multistate Essay Exam (MEE), and the Multistate Bar Exam (MBE)).
 Bar preparation courses that you may take in Kentucky include:

 Exam content

 You will take the Kentucky Bar Exam over two days.
 The first day is devoted to essay questions, with six state essay questions in the morning and six MEE essay questions in the afternoon.
-Subjects that may be included on this part are:
+Subjects that may be included in this part are:

 The second day is devoted to the MBE, consisting of 200 multiple-choice questions.
 Subjects may include: